Lope Martín: Legazpi expedition

 In 1557, King Philip II of Spain ordered Luis de Velasco, the viceroy of New Spain, to send a fleet to the East Indies and establish a colony there.
 At the port of Navidad (now the town of Barra de Navidad, Mexico), four ships were constructed for the expedition and 380 men, including sailors, soldiers, scribes, and friars, were gathered to crew them.
 Martín was one of six pilots contracted for the expedition.
 He was to receive a payment of 700 ducats for the voyage, 300 fewer than the lead pilot Esteban Rodríguez; for reference, a laborer's yearly wage around that time was roughly 30 to 40 ducats.

 Martín was designated the sole pilot of one of the four ships, the San Lucas, a three-masted patache (a small ship with shallow sides).
-The smallest of the four, the San Lucas weighed 40 tons and was around 29 ft long.
+The smallest of the four, the San Lucas was 40 tons and around 29 ft long.
 It had a crew of ten sailors and ten soldiers and carried just eight barrels containing around 1,000 gallons (3,600 L) of water, even though the vessel would need to travel roughly 8,000 mi to its eventual destination, the Philippines.
-In comparison, the fleet's flagship, the San Pedro, weighed 550 tons (roughly five times larger than Ferdinand Magellan's ship, Trinidad) and carried 200 barrels of water, 100 soldiers, two pilots, three friars, and all of the expedition's leadership.
-When the San Lucass original captain Hernán Sánchez Muñón refused to travel to Navidad, the fleet commander Miguel López de Legazpi appointed the nobleman Alonso de Arellano in his stead.
-Arellano did not have any nautical training before the voyage.
+In comparison, the fleet's flagship, the San Pedro, was 550 tons (roughly five times larger than Ferdinand Magellan's ship, Trinidad) and carried 200 barrels of water, 100 soldiers, two pilots, three friars, and all of the expedition's leadership.
+When the San Lucass original captain, Hernán Sánchez Muñón, refused to travel to Navidad, the fleet commander Miguel López de Legazpi appointed the nobleman Alonso de Arellano in his stead.
+Arellano did not have any nautical training.